mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

 1. If your local Docker container registry is running securely over `HTTPS`, but you're using a self-signed certificate, then you must set `DOCKER_INSECURE: "true"` in the above `container_scanning` section of your `.gitlab-ci.yml`.
-This only applies to Clair/Klar.
+This only applies to Clair.

 #### Automating container scanning vulnerability database updates with a pipeline

-For those using Clair/Klar, it can be worthwhile to set up a [scheduled pipeline](../../../ci/pipelines/schedules.md) to build a new version of the vulnerabilities database on a preset schedule.
+For those using Clair, it can be worthwhile to set up a [scheduled pipeline](../../../ci/pipelines/schedules.md) to build a new version of the vulnerabilities database on a preset schedule.
 Automating this with a pipeline means you do not have to do it manually each time.
 You can use the following `.gitlab-yml.ci` as a template: